Today's Articles

 Sanchez was born Wilsonia Benita Driver in Birmingham, Alabama, to Wilson L. Driver and Lena Jones Driver.
 Her mother died when Sanchez was only one year old, so she spent several years being shuttled back and forth among relatives.
 One of those was her grandmother, who died when Sanchez was six.
 Her grandmother's death proved to be a trying time in her life.
 Though only six, Sanchez suffered from losing her loved one, developing a stutter that contributed to her becoming introverted.
 However, her stutter only caused her to read more and more and pay close attention to language and its sounds.

 The “Broadside Quartet” included other prominent Black Arts Movement artists such as Haki Madhubuti, Nikki Giovanni, and Etheridge Knight.
-These young poets were introduced and promoted by Dudley Randall, an established poet and publisher.
+Dudley Randall, an established poet and publisher, introduced and promoted these young poets.
 Although her first marriage to Albert Sanchez did not last, Sonia Sanchez would retain her professional name.
 She and Albert had one daughter named Anita.
-She later married Etheridge Knight and had twin sons named Morani Neusi and Mungu Neusi, but they divorced after two years.
-Nonetheless, Motherhood heavily influenced the motifs of her poetry in the '70s, with the bonds between mother and child emerging as a key theme.
-She also has three grandchildren.
-Sanchez taught 5th Grade in NYC at the Downtown Community School until 1967.
+She later married Etheridge Knight and had twin sons, Morani Neusi and Mungu Neusi, but they divorced after two years.

 She has taught as a professor at eight universities and has lectured at more than 500 college campuses across the US, including Howard University.
 She was also a leader in establishing the discipline of Black Studies at the university level.
 She introduced Black Studies courses in 1966 while teaching at San Francisco State University.
 Sanchez was the first to create and teach a course based on Black Women and literature in the United States.
 The course she offered on African American literature is generally considered the first of its kind taught at a predominately white university.
 She viewed the discipline of Black Studies as both a new platform for the study of race and a challenge to the institutional biases of American universities.

-These efforts align with the goals of the Black Arts Movement and were a known black feminist.
+These efforts aligned with the goals of the Black Arts Movement and were a known black feminist.
 Sanchez is known for her innovative melding of musical formats—such as the blues—and traditional poetic formats like haiku and tanka.
 She also uses spelling to celebrate the unique sound of black English, for which she credits poets such as Langston Hughes and Sterling Brown.
 Her first collection of poems, Homecoming (1969), is known for its blues influences in form and content.
 The collection describes the struggle of defining black identity in the United States and the many causes for celebration Sanchez sees in black culture.

 These poems use the urban black vernacular, experimental punctuation, spelling, spacing, and the performative quality of jazz.
 Sanchez was the first Presidential Fellow at Temple University, where she began working in 1977.
 There, she held the Laura Carnell chair until her retirement in 1999.
 She is currently a poet-in-residence at Temple University.
 She has read her poetry the world over.
-Sanchez supports the National Black United Front and was very influential in the American Civil Rights Movement and the Black Arts Movement.
+Sanchez supported the National Black United Front and was very influential in the American Civil Rights Movement and the Black Arts Movement.
 In the early 1960s, Sanchez became a CORE (Congress for Racial Equality) member, where she met Malcolm X.

 In 1972, Sanchez joined the Nation of Islam, during which time she published A Blues Book for Blue Black Magical Women (1974), but she left the organization after three years in 1975 because their views on women's rights conflicted.
 In 1969, Sanchez was awarded the P.E.N.
 Writing Award.
 She was awarded the National Education Association Award 1977–1988.
 She won the National Academy and Arts Award and the National Endowment for the Arts Fellowship Award in 1978–79.
 In 1985, she received the American Book Award for Homegirls and Handgrenades.
 Sanchez gained a reputation as an important voice in the Black Arts movement after publishing the book of poems Home Coming in 1969.
 This collection and her second in 1970, titled We a BaddDDD People, demonstrated her use of experimental poetic forms to discuss the development of Black nationalism and identity.